awsdocs/aws-dms-user-guide/doc_source/CHAP_Source.PostgreSQL.md

 + The PostgreSQL `NUMERIC` data type isn't fixed in size\.
 When transferring data that is a `NUMERIC` data type but without precision and scale, DMS uses `NUMERIC(28,6)` \(a precision of 28 and scale of 6\) by default\.
 As an example, the value 0\.611111104488373 from the source is converted to 0\.611111 on the PostgreSQL target\.
 + CDC isn't supported for Aurora PostgreSQL Serverless as a source\.
 + AWS DMS doesn't support replication of a table with a unique index created with a coalesce function\.
++ When using LOB mode, both the source table and the corresponding target table must have an identical Primary Key\.
+If one of the tables does not have a Primary Key, the result of DELETE and UPDATE record operations will be unpredictable\.

 ## Source data types for PostgreSQL<a name="CHAP_Source-PostgreSQL-DataTypes"></a>